CoryKornowicz/MolKit/README.md

-Thank you OpenBabel, this project would have never been possible without your commitment to being open source.
+Thank you OpenBabel, tremendously, this project would have never been possible without your commitment to being open source.